-In order to provide more equity and to provide our students better-rounded field experiences, the Athletics and Student Activities department worked with a number of outside vendors.
-Vendors include: The Nature Center, Cleveland Museum of Natural History, Cleveland Botanical Garden, Greater Cleveland Aquarium, Cleveland Metroparks Zoo, Progressive Arts Alliance, Dancing Classrooms, Cleveland Classical Guitar and Center for Arts- Inspired Learning.
+In order to provide more equity and to provide our students more well-rounded field experiences, the Athletics and Student Activities department worked with a number of outside vendors.
+Vendors include but not limited to: The Nature Center, Cleveland Museum of Natural History, Cleveland Botanical Garden, Greater Cleveland Aquarium, Cleveland Metroparks Zoo, Progressive Arts Alliance, Dancing Classrooms, Cleveland Classical Guitar and Center for Arts- Inspired Learning.
 All field experiences or in-school presentations are for students in grades 1st through 5th.